Ejpovice

 Ejpovice is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
-It has about 700 inhabitants.
+It has about 800 inhabitants.

 Ejpovice lies approximately 5 km west of Rokycany, 11 km east of Plzeň, and 76 km south-west of Prague.

+Demographics

 Transport

-The municipality is located on a train line leading from Prague to Plzeň.
-There is a train station which is served by regional trains.
-The Ejpovice tunnel goes under Chlum hill.
+Ejpovice is located on the railway lines Klatovy–Beroun, Plzeň–Radnice and Přeštice–Hořovice.
+The Ejpovice Tunnel goes under the Chlum hill.
 The tunnel is 4150 m long and it is the longest railway tunnel in the Czech Republic.